 - want to break through a plateau in a specific movement

 Use caution if you have existing shoulder or elbow issues, persistent tendon pain, or unexplained discomfort.
-High frequency can irritate rather than help in these cases.
+High frequency may irritate these conditions.

 Exercise selection: One movement per block